Z3NTL3/go-token-checker/README.md

 A Go script to check Discord tokens.
 Empowered by Goroutines.

 ```
-# Compiling is not required but if you do not trust the executable compile it your self.
+# Compiling is not required but if you do not trust the executable , compile the SRC your self.
 # Use the instructions mentioned below
 ```